Introduction

 When the issue is resolved it is recommended that you disable the trace logging in registry.
 You can do this by setting the registry entry log.Enable to 0.

-If issues are occurring on a client machine that is using the vSEC:CMS User Self-Service (USS) application it may be necessary to enable trace logging in order to be able to determine root cause.
+If issues are occurring on a client machine that is using the vSEC:CMS User application it may be necessary to enable trace logging in order to be able to determine root cause.

-There are 2 ways that can be used in order to generate trace logging for the USS.
+There are 3 ways that can be used in order to generate trace logging for this application.

-1. Create a folder named vSEC-trace on the root of c:\ drive on the client where the USS is running.
+1. Create a folder named vSEC-trace on the root of c:\ drive on the client where the application is running.

-2. Open up regedit on the client where the USS is running.
+2. Open up regedit on the client where the application is running.

 3. In the location [HKEY_CURRENT_USER\SOFTWARE\Versatile Security\vSEC_CMS_T\USS] set the following registry entries: